austinw1995/magnific-llm-evals/README.md

         "name": "empathy",
         "passed": true,
         "score": 0.9,
-        "reason": "The service agent demonstrated a good level of empathy by responding positively to the customer's excitement about food and acknowledging their hunger.
-However, there could have been more explicit expressions of understanding or concern for the customer's situation."
+        "reason": "The service agent demonstrated empathy by being patient and understanding throughout the conversation, acknowledging the customer's excitement and indecisiveness.
+However, there could have been more explicit expressions of understanding regarding the customer's hunger or excitement."
       },
       {
         "name": "frustration",
         "passed": true,
         "score": 1.0,
-        "reason": "The customer expressed excitement and eagerness throughout the conversation, showing no signs of frustration or annoyance."
+        "reason": "The customer expressed excitement and satisfaction throughout the conversation, showing no signs of frustration or annoyance."
       }
     ],
     "service_config": {